COVID-19 Information for Seniors

 Public Health Agency of Canada

-- End Poverty Edmonton: This web page list a variety of resources.
+- This web page by End Poverty Edmonton list a variety of resources.

-- Edmonton Chinatown Care Centre: Dr. Bing Li has created an informative series of COVID-19 videos in Cantonese.
+- Dr. Bing Li from the Edmonton Chinatown Care Centre has created an informative series of COVID-19 videos in Cantonese.

 The COVID-19 pandemic has prompted many decisions to curtail or cancel programs and events in the Edmonton area and senior-serving organizations are no exception.